mernst/uwisdom/Java.md

 For example, the component type of `int[][]` is `int[]`, but its element type is `int`.

-The `map` function over a list is implemented in Java as:
+The `map` function over a list can be implemented in Java as:

 ```java
 Collection<E> c = ...
 Object[] mapped = c.stream().map(e -> doMap(e)).toArray();
 List<E> mapped = c.stream().map(e -> doMap(e)).collect(Collectors.toList());
 ```

+Or, just use `mapList` from plume-util.

 To obtain the classpath at run time, on any JDK: